Koumokuyou/NUMTs/README.md

 This track shows Nuclear mitochondrial genome segments in human genome(Assembly GRCh38.p14).
 It show alignments of the nuclear genome to mitochondrial genome.

-**Notice**:Alignments reference to incompletely assembled or unmapped chromosome locations are omitted in this track.
+**Notice**: Alignments reference to incompletely assembled or unmapped chromosome locations are omitted in this track.

 # NUMTs search
 NUMTs in this track are found by the steps below: